My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 6 Tips To Achieve Your Best Engagement/Bridal Shoot!

-If you are doing an engagement or bridal shoot soon, six tips I have to share:
+If you are doing an engagement or bridal shoot soon, I have six tips to share:

 1. Research the photographers first by checking out their portfolios.
 Different photographers have different styles, and the best way to tell what their styles are and whether they match what you’re looking for is by seeing their body of work: not by hearing what they say.
 A picture tells a thousand words and that’s especially true here.